allegroai/clearml-server/README.md

 ### Launching Docker Containers

 Launch the Docker containers.
-For example, if your data directory is `\opt\trains`, then use the following commands:
+For example, if your data directory is `/opt/trains`, then use the following commands:

 ```bash